jmcameron/attachments/migration/source/migrate-1.5-to-1.6.rst

  2. Delete any Joomla 1.5 attachments you do not want to migrate

- 3. If your Joomla 1.5 site uses Attachments version 2.2, download this
+ 3. Assuming your Joomla 1.5 site uses Attachments version 2.2, download this
      file:

 	 :download:`special.php.txt <special.php.txt>`